fsharp/fsharp.org/use/linux/index.md

 To help with Linux packages, please email the [F# Open Source Group](http://fsharp.github.com).

+### Option 1: Use the F# Debian packages

+F# is available as a [Debian package](http://packages.qa.debian.org/f/fsharp.html).

+If you have access to _unstable_ or _trusty/universe_ packages, use:

+        sudo apt-get update
+        sudo apt-get install mono-runtime-common
+        sudo apt-get install fsharp libmono-compilerservices-symbolwriter4.0-cil

+This installs `fsharpc` and `fsharpi`.
+If you don't have access to unstable or trusty/universe, see Option 6 below.

 Once installed, see the [Linux and Cross-Platform Development Guide](/guides/mac-linux-cross-platform) to go further.

-### Option 1: Build and install the F# 3.0 runtime, compiler and tools
+### Option 2: Build and install the F# 3.0 runtime, compiler and tools

 1. Get Mono, the runtime used by F#.
 Either [follow these instructions](http://www.go-mono.com/mono-downloads/download.html) or use: